cryxli/NES_Controller_Tester/README.md

 - ``YELLOW`` := Data (active low)
 - ``WHITE`` := unused by standard controllers

-"Active low" means a locigal 1 is represented by 0V.
-While with "active high" a logical 1 would be represented by about 3V.
+"Active low" means a locigal ``1`` is represented by 0V.
+While with "active high" a logical ``1`` would be represented by about 3V or above.

 ## Protocol

-The S/NES controllers use a serial protocol to transmite the state of the buttons to the console.
-That means a Shift Register reads the state of the buttons and then sends them one by one over the DATA line to the console.
+The S/NES controllers use a serial protocol to transmit the state of the buttons to the console.
+That means a [Shift Register (PISO)](https://en.wikipedia.org/wiki/Shift_register#Parallel-in_serial-out_(PISO)) reads the state of the buttons and then sends them one by one over the DATA line to the console.

-For that to happen the console must tell the controller to read the button states by LATCH high.
+For that to happen the console must tell the controller to read the button states by setting LATCH high.

 With every pulse of the CLOCK to low the next button state is set on the DATA line.